Battery Records (hip-hop)

-Battery Records is a hip-hop label started by Neil Levine under Zomba Label Group, which is currently owned by Sony Music Entertainment.
+Battery Records was a hip-hop label started by Neil Levine under Zomba Label Group, which is owned by Sony Music Entertainment.
 The label was launched mid-2008 by Sony BMG Music Entertainment.
 The label primarily focuses on new talent, often overseeing early-stage development for acts that are destined for other labels such as J Records or Jive.
-However, it also serves established artists looking for non-traditional deals, such as releasing Q-Tip's long-awaited solo album Kamaal the Abstract, which had been shelved nearly seven years prior.
+However, it also serves established artists looking for non-traditional deals, such as releasing Q-Tip's solo album Kamaal the Abstract, which had been shelved nearly seven years prior.
+In September 2011, Levine left Battery before Jive shut down in the following month.